HansjoergW/sec-fincancial-statement-data-set/README.md

 # Important: The API was redesigned completely from version 0.5 to version 1.0

-Please read the chapter "Working with the SEFSDSTools library" carefully to understand how the API is working now.
+Please read the chapter "Working with the SECFSDSTools library" carefully to understand how to use the new API.

 # Principles